sbelharbi/feature-vs-text-compound-emotion/README.md

 ```
 @InProceedings{Richet-abaw-24,
   title={Textualized and Feature-based Models for Compound Multimodal Emotion Recognition in the Wild},
-  author={Richet, N. and Belharbi, S. and Aslam, H. and Zeeshan, O. and Belharbi, S. and
+  author={Richet, N. and Belharbi, S. and Aslam, H. and Zeeshan, O. and
   Koerich, A. L. and Pedersoli, M. and Bacon, S. and Granger, E.},
   booktitle={ECCVw},
   year={2024}